EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/02-define-reviews-agent.md

 In the code, we use a vector store to store and retrieve product review embeddings.
 This allows the agent to efficiently find and retrieve relevant review chunks based on the user’s query and preferences.

-!!! tip "For more details, see the [LlamaIndex documentation on Vector Stores.](https://docs.llamaindex.ai/en/stable/module_guides/storing/vector_stores/)"
+!!! note "For more details, see the [LlamaIndex documentation on Vector Stores.](https://docs.llamaindex.ai/en/stable/module_guides/storing/vector_stores/)"

 #### Query Engine
 A query engine is a generic interface in LlamaIndex that allows you to ask questions over your data.
 It takes a natural language query and returns a rich response, often by retrieving relevant chunks from one or more indexes (such as a vector store) and generating an answer using an LLM.
 Query engines can be composed to provide more advanced capabilities.

 In the code, we create a query engine from the vector store index.
 This query engine is configured to use the LLM, embedding model, and filters, and is responsible for retrieving the most relevant product review chunks and generating a summary or answer based on them.

-!!! tip "For more details, see the [LlamaIndex documentation on Query Engine.](https://docs.llamaindex.ai/en/stable/module_guides/deploying/query_engine/)"
+!!! note "For more details, see the [LlamaIndex documentation on Query Engine.](https://docs.llamaindex.ai/en/stable/module_guides/deploying/query_engine/)"

 #### Query Engine Tool
 A Query Engine Tool is a wrapper that allows a query engine to be used as a tool within an agent workflow.
 It provides metadata (such as a name and description) and exposes the query engine’s capabilities to the agent, so the agent can invoke it as needed.

 In the code, we wrap the query engine in a `QueryEngineTool`, providing it with a name and description.
 This tool is then passed to the agent, enabling the agent to use the query engine to retrieve and summarize product reviews as part of its workflow.

-!!! tip "For more details, see the [LlamaIndex documentation on Query Engine Tools](https://docs.llamaindex.ai/en/stable/examples/agent/openai_agent_with_query_engine/)."
+!!! note "For more details, see the [LlamaIndex documentation on Query Engine Tools](https://docs.llamaindex.ai/en/stable/examples/agent/openai_agent_with_query_engine/)."